sebastiankalciov/yt-downloader/README.md

 ## Requirements:
 You need to install:
-* [Python 3.8](https://www.python.org/) (I strongly recommand, if you're a beginner in programming, to install [Anaconda](https://www.anaconda.com/products/individual) because it's easier to install and it comes with all the stuff you need to run Python apps.)
+* [Python 3.8](https://www.python.org/) (I strongly recommend, if you're a beginner in programming, to install [Anaconda](https://www.anaconda.com/products/individual) because it's easier to install and it comes with all the stuff you need to run Python apps.)
 * Pip Module [pytube](https://pypi.org/project/pytube/)
 * Pip Module [Flask](https://pypi.org/project/Flask/)